Estate Planning & Moving Out of State

-One commonly asked question we hear from our clients is: What happens to my Estate Plan if I move out of state?
+What happens to your Estate Plan if you move out of state?
 As time goes by, you may find yourself moving out of California to be closer to family, to pursue a new job, or to retire.
 Does moving to a new state mean you need to create a whole new Estate Plan?
 Probably not, but you may want to have it reviewed by a local Estate Planner in your new state.

-In this blog post, we’ll take a look at the most common components of an Estate Plan and whether you should replace or at least have them reviewed if you move out of state.
+Let’s examine some common components of a typical Estate Plan and whether they should be replaced (or at least reviewed) if you move out of state.

-Many of our clients have a Revocable Living Trust-based Estate Plan.
-A Revocable Living Trust will be good in any state.
-The one exception to this rule would be if you move to Louisiana.
-The unique inheritance laws pertaining to forced heirship and powers of appointment make it advisable to create a new Trust if you move to Louisiana.
+Many of our clients have a revocable living trust-based Estate Plan.
+A revocable living trust will be valid in any state except Louisiana.
+The unique inheritance laws pertaining to forced heirship and powers of appointment make it advisable to create a new trust if you move to Louisiana.

 If you divide your time residing in multiple states, you will probably want to choose to have the trust drafted and executed in the state in which you spend most of your time, or where most of your assets are held.

-If you purchase a home in the new state and choose to continue to use your original Trust, make sure that new property is titled into your trust.
+If you purchase real estate in your new home state and choose to continue using your original California trust, make sure that the new property is properly titled into your trust.
 It should read “[your name] as trustee of [your trust name]”.

-If your assets will be primarily in the new state, you may want to explore creating a new Trust with a local estate planning attorney.
+If your assets will be primarily located in your new state, you may want to explore creating a new trust with a local estate planning attorney.

 If you have a Will-based Estate Plan and move out of California, you will probably want to create a new Will in your new state.

-Each state has their own rules on who can serve as executor, or personal representative, to administer your estate after you pass.
-For example, in Florida an executor must be related to you by blood or marriage or be a Florida resident.
+Each state has its own rules about who can serve as executor (or personal representative) to administer your estate after you pass.
+For example, in Florida, an executor must be related to you by blood or marriage or be a Florida resident.
 If your executor lives in California, the Florida Probate Court may not allow them to serve.
-So while your will is technically still valid, you may want to create a new Will naming a local executor.
+So while your Will is technically still valid, you may want to create a new Will naming a local executor.